 Barton Robinson and his family find a home-A true story WC 1471

-Dr.Barton Robinson's hands gripped the leather straps even as he winced.
+Dr.Barton Robinson's winced as he gripped the leather reins.
 Arthritis crippled his hands.
 As a doctor he saw the signs.
-His knuckles swelled and a couple of his fingers would not bend anymore.
+His swollen knuckles and a couple of his fingers would not bend anymore.
 His doctoring days were over.
 Barton tugged on the reins and the mare shook her head, anxious to get moving faster than just a walk.

 He felt just as anxious as the horse, to be off to somewhere new.
 A man could set down roots in the Kansas Territory and have a family tree that would spread far across this new land.
 They'd traveled from Illinois.
-All their belongings and stored until they found a parcel of land to build on.
-He pulled the reins and the surrey with its faded fabric top and fringe with missing tassles slowed to a stop in front of the hotel.
+All their belongings were stored until they found a parcel of land to build on.
+He pulled on the reins.
+The surrey with its faded fabric top and often missing tasseled fringe slowed to a stop in front of the hotel.